nataliekrecm/Packmate-backend/README.md

 # PackMate 🎒

-PackMate is a backend app that helps you manage packing lists for your trips.
+PackMate is an app that helps you manage packing lists for your trips.
 You can create trips, add items to a global catalog, and track what you've already packed.

 ## Tech stack
 - Node.js